MirayWalaa/Task_4/README.md

 - Initially, the page should load all available perks
 - The page should look like this:
 - ![How it should look like](screenshots/screenshot.png)
-- Tets it on the frontend
+- Test it on the frontend
-- Push it on Github (check the manual if you struggel)
+- Push it on Github (check the manual if you struggle)
 - Show your TA for grading